grafana/mimir/docs/internal/contributing/how-to-convert-config-to-per-tenant-limit.md

 3. Expose the tenant-specific overrides for the new config option

-   First add the tenant-specifc method and docstring to the _interface_ which uses the config option.
+   First add the tenant-specific method and docstring to the _interface_ which uses the config option.
    The interface definition - which may need to be created - should be named `Limits` and define all related per-tenant config options.

    In the example PR, the config option was used in `pkg/frontend/querymiddleware/limits.go`.